Student Code of Conduct

 - Computation of Time: Where the required action must be taken on a specified number of days either before or after the date upon which an act or event takes place or is to take place, the date of the act or event from which the time is computed shall not be included.

 - Service: Service of every notice, request, or decision required by the Student Code of Conduct may be made by delivering a copy of the documentation to the person to be served in person, by regular mail, or by e-mail.
-A written notice, request, or decision may be served on a student by mailing to the preferred physical or e-mail address appearing in the Registrar's records.
+A written notice, request, or decision may be served on a student by mailing to the primary physical or the myUTSA e-mail address appearing in the Registrar's records.